HMSConnect/hms-sdk/docs/services/fake.md

 # **Fake data service**

+Fake data service or sandbox provides same data schema as our service in real-world.
+Now we have 2-sources :

 ## **1.1.
 HMSConnect**

 We are not allow any user to access our resources directly, it is user's privacy issue.
 So we provided micro-service to serve mock HMSConnect data standard via port number `3002` (refer to `docker-compose.[YOUR_ENV].yml`).